How-To Install Permeable Sidewalk Landscaping in San Francisco

 Fixed costs are shown.
 Fill in the blanks with your estimated budget for other items:

-Item Approx. AmountSidewalk Landscaping Permit $160 to $215Professional assistance with planning, drawing or plant selection (if any) Concrete sawing and jackhammering Concrete debris removal (including debris box rental if needed) Soil Tilling (if renting machinery) Soil (and weed cloth if desired) and Mulch (wood chips or rock) Plants, trees, rock and/or other garden features Permeable pavers, sand, gravel, compaction tool rental Labor (if any) TOTAL
+Item Approx. AmountSidewalk Landscaping Permit $178 to $239Professional assistance with planning, drawing or plant selection (if any) Concrete demolition and disposal (including streetspace permit) Permeable pavers (if any) Soil Mulch Plants, trees, rock and/or other garden features Delivery (if any) Installation Labor (if any) TOTAL

 Home | Mission Statement | Permeable Landscaping | Featured Projects | Resources | How-To | Forms | Contact